-Sokurov's contempt for politics and disregard for history has made him particularly attractive to figures like American director Martin Scorsese and the recently deceased essayist Susan Sontag, who described Sokurov as "the most ambitious and original filmmaker of his generation working anywhere in the world today," making films "comparable to the masterpieces of Angelopoulos and Tarkovsky."
+Sokurov's contempt for politics and disregard for history have made him especially attractive to figures such as American director Martin Scorsese and the late essayist Susan Sontag, who described Sokurov as "the most ambitious and original filmmaker of his generation working anywhere in the world today," making films "comparable to the masterpieces of [Greek director Theo] Angelopoulos and Tarkovsky."
 There is no doubt that one source of his appeal is his particular approach to aesthetic questions in his films.